rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

 6.So Cloud Foundry has been deleted, we can now delete BOSH Deployment.First we have to delete the BOSH stemcell as follows:

-+`bosh delete stemcell bosh-stemcell 0.6.4` # you can find stemcell name in the output of `bosh deployment` which we executed above
++ `bosh delete stemcell bosh-stemcell 0.6.4` # you can find stemcell name in the output of `bosh deployment` which we executed above

    Output of the above command is partially listed below: